-PADC is still very effective with two memory controllers and improves weighted speedup by 5.9 and 5.5 percent and also reduces bandwidth consumption by 12.9 and 13.2 percent compared to the demand-first policy for four and eight-core systems, respectively.
-Therefore, we conclude that PADC still performs effectively on a multicore processor with very high DRAM bandwidth.
+PADC is still very effective with two memory controllers and improves weighted speedup by 5.9% and 5.5% and also reduces bandwidth consumption by 12.9% and 13.2% compared to the demand-first policy for 4- and 8-core systems respectively.
+Therefore, we conclude that PADC still performs effectively on a multi-core processor with very high DRAM bandwidth.

-6.7 Effect with Different DRAM Row Buffer Sizes
+6.7.
+Effect with Different DRAM Row Buffer Sizes

 As motivated in Section 3, PADC takes advantage of and relies on the row buffer locality of demand and prefetch requests generated at runtime.
-To determine the sensitivity of PADC to row buffer size, we varied the size of the row buffer from 2 to 128 KB for the 32 workloads run on the four-core system.
-Fig. 24 shows the WS improvements of PADC and APS compared to no prefetching, demand-first, and demand-prefetch-equal.
+To determine the sensitivity of PADC to row buffer size, we varied the size of the row buffer from 2KB to

+128KB for the 32 workloads run on the 4-core system.
+Figure 23 shows the WS improvements of PADC and APS compared to no prefetching, demand-first, and demand-prefetch-equal.